michellebaker1129/09-readme-generator/examples/README.md

 ### Description
-As a USER, I want to generate a professional README.md more efficiently.
+As a USER, I want to make a professional README.md file more efficiently.

 ### Installation
 Clone the repository and run npm i.